-- Mind that the artistic director will have to approve your programme.
+- Mind that the programme will be decided together with the artistic director.
 This means that he may give compelling advice regarding your programme, including one of the compulsory songs.

 - There will be a presenter to announce you, and no special requirements are made regarding the presentation (but of course, you are supposed to approach the performance as a full concert).

-- A short list of five compulsory songs will be handed over to the admitted duos some five weeks before the competition (see timeline).
-They will be assigned by the artistic director, and may vary between duo’s (primarily by gender).
+- A short list of three compulsory songs will be handed over to the admitted duos some five weeks before the competition (see timeline).
+They will be assigned by the artistic director, and may vary between duo’s (primarily by gender or voice type).

-- Duos are to study their complete list of five songs.
-In the first and second round, the Artistic Director will decide which song is to be performed.
+- Duos are supposed to prepare their complete list of three songs.
+In the first round and in the finals, the Artistic Director will decide which songs are to be performed.

-- Early registration bonus: participants completing their registration before the early-bird deadline (see timeline) will be allowed to exclude two of these mandatory songs for the first round.
-(Those two songs can thus nevertheless be demanded in the final round and must therefore still be studied.)
+- Early registration bonus: participants completing their registration before the early-bird deadline (see timeline) will be allowed to exclude one of these mandatory songs for the first round (that song can thus nevertheless be demanded in the final round and must therefore still be prepared).

 Commissioned composition (mandatory)

-- This edition’s commissioned composition will be Pueritia et senectus secundum Stultitiam by Lucas Wiegerink.
+- This edition’s commissioned composition will be written by Anne-Maartje Lemereis. http://www.annemaartjelemereis.com/over-mij/

 - The commissioned composition will be handed over to the admitted duos some seven weeks before the competition (see timeline).

-- The text is in Latin, and translations in Dutch and English are provided.
-The text is available on the website, see here.
+- The text will soon be provided and made available on the website, see here.

 - Duration of the piece is approximately 4-6 minutes.